anurag78654/ChessGame/README.md

 # Offline Chessboard Template

 A simple chessboard template built using HTML, CSS, and JavaScript.
 This project provides a basic, responsive chessboard layout for use in your own chess game development or as a static chessboard template.
 The game logic is not included; you can add your own functionality or use this as a starting point.
+This game is missing a chess engine that's why there is no such great chess logics.

 ## Features

 - **Responsive Layout**: The chessboard adapts to different screen sizes, making it suitable for both desktop and mobile devices.
 - **Customizable Chessboard**: Easily modify the board's appearance and piece styles with minimal effort.
-- **No Game Logic**: This project is a template for the chessboard layout.
-The logic for piece movement, game rules, and multiplayer functionality is not included, leaving you the flexibility to implement these yourself.
 - **Simple Design**: A clean and minimal chessboard design with easy-to-understand layout and color scheme.

 ## Tech Stack